Cedar Deck

 Preparing the Ledger

-Before I attached the 2x8 ledger boards to the slab, I placed them end-to-end and (using a tape measure, speed-square, and pencil) laid them out (16" O.C.) for the 2x8 floor joists that would be attached to this 33' ledger board once it is in place.
-With the locations of the joists determined, I also marked the locations of the holes needed for the concrete anchors (6" from the end of each ledger-board section, and approximately 24" apart).
+Before I attached the 2x8 ledger boards to the slab, I placed them end-to-end and (using a tape measure, speed-square, and pencil) laid them out (16-inch spacing) for the 2x8 floor joists that would be attached to this 33' ledger board once it is in place.
+With the locations of the joists determined, I also marked the location of the holes needed for each concrete anchor (6" from the end of each ledger-board section and approximately 24" apart).

-Once the holes were drilled in the ledger-boards, I positioned the first one onto the front of the slab, aligned it side to side, held it up to the blue chalk line, and secured it in place using a Ramset and 3" nails.
+Next, I positioned the first 2x8 ledger board onto the front of the slab, aligned it side to side, held it up to the blue chalk line, and secured it in place using a Ramset and 3" nails.

 Drilling the Anchor Bolt holes for the ledger